Annfield Plain: Present day

-While there is some light industry, most of Annfield Plain is made up of housing, village shops and several pubs.
 The local Tesco (formally Co-operative) Co-op supermarket was commonly known as the Disco, an allusion to its former name: the Annfield Plain Co-op and Discount Electricals.
 The supermarket was converted to a Tesco store in October 2007.
 The original Annfield Plain co-operative store was dismantled and rebuilt at the nearby Beamish Open Air Museum in the late 1980s.
 The site of the village's main pit, the Busty, is now a privately owned coach garage.